Google Chrome for iOS to Restrict Parcel Tracking Feature to U.S. Users

 Earlier this month Google introduced a feature that let you track packages on your iPhone’s Chrome browser.
 The new feature was built right into the new tab page.
 Initially, the package tracking feature was reportedly available for everyone across the globe.
-Now, it seems like Google has backtracked and restricted the feature to the U.S. users.
+Now, it seems like Google is backtracking and restricted the feature to the U.S. users.

 On investigating, our team member found out that this feature is, like a classic Google move, exclusive for the U.S., at least as of now.
 Surprisingly, this feature was previously available even for people outside the U.S. However, it didn’t work as intended.
 Many users started getting bombarded by false package tracking notifications.